By 1918 the division managers were able exert close

 division manager and controlled the various committees on

-which they sat. each product
+which they sat. clear

 engineering group there was normally one experimental man and